ZarrinparLab/MASH-TRF/README.md

 # TRF-MASH

 This is the code for the analysis of phenotypic, microbial (16S), and untargeted metabolomics changes in streptozotocin + high-fat diet (STAM/HFD) mice subjected to time-restricted feeding (TRF).
 The goal was to determine if this intervention can ameliorate the development of dysfunction-associated steatohepatitis (MASH).
+The phenotypic results are published and in the `JBR_2025` folder.

 ## Instructions on Data Access